 While these are just some ideas for icons that are a great starting off point, there are so many more things you could stitch on your journal.

-If you plan on starting your own embroidery journal in 2022, please tag me in your photos!
+If you plan on starting your own embroidery journal, please tag me in your photos!
 I love to see how they come along throughout the year.